Now I'm ready for an alternative

 Hear from people who chose to have the WATCHMAN Implant procedure during COVID‑19 and how it’s helped them find comfort.

 People with atrial fibrillation not caused by a heart valve problem are often prescribed blood thinners to reduce their stroke risk but they can come with challenges and bleeding worry.
 Taking a blood thinner means daily pills, long-term usage, complications to surgeries and increased bleeding risk which grows over time.

-If you need an alternative, talk to your cardiologist about whether WATCHMAN is right for you.
+If you need an alternative, talk to your cardiologist about whether the WATCHMAN Implant is right for you.